alters-mit/magnebot/doc/api/magnebot_controller.md

 **`self.reset_camera()`**

 Reset the rotation of the Magnebot's camera to its default angles.
-This action takes exactly 1 frame.

 ```python
 from magnebot import Magnebot